Arrangement and Description: Special Formats¶

 Example 2:

 In a records collection, OH transcripts are arranged in the last box and described.
-A few audiotapes (less than a box) are physically transferred to the AV Dept.
+A few audiotapes (less than a box) are physically transferred to AV.

 Separated Material

-Oral history audiocassette tapes were transferred to the AV Dept.
+Oral history audiocassette tapes were transferred to AV

 Arrangement